• Christmas Recipes

 ⭐️Did You Make This Recipe?

-If you make this kale and avocado salad, please add your comment.
+If you make this lemon tahini salad dressing, please add your comment.
 I appreciate your feedback and enjoy hearing from you.
 If you loved it, please give it a 5-star rating!
-They really help other readers.
+Your comments help other readers.
+Thanks for supporting my site!

 📖 Recipe